 The structure of the Golgi apparatus

-In human cells, the Golgi apparatus is made up of a series of a series of flattened membrane-bound disks known as cisternae, originating from fusion of vesicular clusters that bud off the endoplasmatic reticulum (ER) (Kulkarni-Gosavi P et al. (2019); Short B et al. (2000)).
+In human cells, the Golgi apparatus is made up of a series of flattened membrane-bound disks, known as cisternae, originating from fusion of vesicular clusters that bud off the endoplasmatic reticulum (ER) (Kulkarni-Gosavi P et al. (2019); Short B et al. (2000)).
 The membrane disks are arranged in consecutive compartments that are named after the direction in which proteins move through them.
-Proteins coming from the E) or from the ER-Golgi intermediate compartment (ERGIC) enter in the cis Golgi network (CGN), followed by the medial-Golgi compartment, and ultimately exit via the adjacent trans Golgi Network (TGN) to their final destinations.
+Proteins coming from the ER or from the ER-Golgi intermediate compartment (ERGIC) enter in the cis Golgi network (CGN), followed by the medial-Golgi compartment, and ultimately exit via the adjacent trans Golgi Network (TGN) on route to their final destinations.
 The Golgi-membranes are characterized by constant emergence and fusion of small transport vesicles trafficking between the compartments.
 In most human cells, the individual stacks of the Golgi apparatus are interconnected with each other and form a twisted ribbon-like network (Figure 3).
 However, in some cell lines, like MCF7, the Golgi apparatus is more fragmented and scattered throughout the cytosol, making it easier to distribute between daughter cells in mitosis.
 The shape of the Golgi ribbon is not necessary for its function in post-translational modifications nor in secretion.
-However, it has been suggested the the ribbon structure tand the positioning close to the nucleus has a role in cell polarization, including polarized secretion and migration (Wei JH et al. (2010)).
+However, it has been suggested the the ribbon structure and its positioning close to the nucleus has a role in cell polarization, including polarized secretion and migration (Wei JH et al. (2010)).

 Figure 3.
 Examples of the morphology of the Golgi apparatus in different cell lines, represented by immunofluorescent staining of the protein encoded by YIPF3 in U-2 OS, SH-SY5Y, and MCF7 cells.